-This funding suspension has resulted in GDC placing four major procurement packages on hold, which affects ongoing construction activities.
+This financing suspension has resulted in GDC placing four major procurement packages on hold, which affects ongoing construction activities.

 Discover B2B Marketing That Performs